Safe Haskell | Safe-Inferred |

 the decoded multiset permutation and the remainder of the BitVec

-with the permutation's code removed.
+stripped of the permutation's code.
 Returns Nothing

 if the bit